kamaaal0786/OIBSIP/weather app/README.md

 I created this project to explore **GUI development** and **API chaining**.
 Unlike standard weather apps that require complex API keys, this tool uses a custom logic flow to fetch data seamlessly using Open-Meteo.

-*(Note for the user: Take a screenshot of your app, name it screenshot.png, and upload it to your GitHub repo for this image to show up\!)*

 ## **🚀 Key Features**

 * **No API Keys Needed:** Built on the Open-Meteo architecture, allowing the app to run immediately without user configuration.